New Pulp Review

 When it’s all said and done, it looks like Podge and Dr. Wainwright have a new associate, a former Israeli agent.
 I wonder how this will affect the dynamics in future works.
 There was a period in The Destroyer series where there was a female associate who mainly helped out with CURE, though I don’t see this one just hanging out at the office.

-As this went live, the 9th Red Menace novel came out: Red Meat.
-There are a few story threads that haven’t been resolved yet, and hints to past events that would be interesting to learn about.
+As this went live, the ninth Red Menace novel, Red Meat, came out, with the promise of #10, Terminal Red.
+There are a few story threads that haven’t been resolved yet, and hints at past events that would be interesting to learn about.
 I haven’t gotten it yet, but hope to soon.

 Add Comment